publiccodenet/blog/_posts/2021-09-13-launching-our-strategic-council.md

 date: 2021-09-13
 author: Elena Findley-de Regt
 type: blogpost
-excerpt: We're honored and delighted to work with these experts!
+excerpt: We're honored we get to work with these experts!
 categories:
   - News
 ---